 I joined the staff in the Department of Outdoor and Environmental Education in 2004.
 Prior to this, I taught extensively in Queensland, teaching outdoor education in Primary and Secondary schools as well as in the State Education Department's Outdoor Education Centre.
 Over that time I was involved with the advocacy and development of the outdoor education profession and helped write a curriculum guide for Outdoor Education in schools for the Department of Education in Queensland.

-My postgraduate studies in Social Ecology enabled me to examine more extensively, human relationships with the enviroment, and their educational relevance.
-Drawing upon concepts from disciplines of environmental philosohpy and cultural studies, this informs my teaching and ongoing research interests.
+My postgraduate studies in Social Ecology enabled me to examine more extensively, human relationships with the environment, and their educational relevance.
+Drawing upon concepts from disciplines of environmental philosophy and cultural studies, this informs my teaching and ongoing research interests.
 I am near completion of my PhD which is exploring walking as sensory, embodied experience.
 The aim is to develop a walking pedagogy to incorporate in the OEE degree program.

 My passions in the outdoors have included bushwalking, canoeing and rocklimbing.
 In more recent years, I am interested in the spiritual essence of being outdoors.

 My community involvement includes being a member of the Board of Governance for the Daylesford Dharma School as well as involvement in local sustainability groups.